 The McGill Drugstore is a free, public museum with one mission in mind: to preserve the era of small town soda fountains, drugstores, and pharmacies.
-Regular hours are Thursday through Sunday from 10:00 to 4:00 PM, and if you plan to visit the Ely and McGill area outside of regular hours, please get in touch with Keith for a private appointment to tour the museum.
+Regular hours are Monday through Sunday from 9:00 AM to 5:00 PM, and if you plan to visit the Ely and McGill area outside of regular hours, please get in touch with Keith for a private appointment to tour the museum.

 Though admission to the McGill Drugstore Museum is free, this incredible, eastern Nevada cultural center depends on donations.
 These contributions help with establishing and preservation of current exhibited items, and supports future additions to the property.
-Please consider making a donation when stopping by!
+Please consider making a donation when stopping by.